The secret of persuasion is to induce the person to persuade him or herself.

 - Margaret Mead

-I don't know what your destiny will be, but one thing I know: The only ones among you who will be truly happy are those who have sought and found how to serve.
+I don't know what your destiny will be, but one thing I know: The only ones among you who will be truly happy are those who have

 - Albert Schweitzer